jace-kline/thesis/thesis.md

 [Table: Fraction of metatype with match level (debug)] - for each metatype, sum varnodes (across all programs) that match each match level & divide by the number of varnodes with that metatype

 We repeat our previous evaluation over the 15 benchmarks compiled with DWARF debug symbols.
 Overall, we observe a drastic improvement in inference performance when debugging symbols are included.
+We see that the average varnode comparison score, varnodes fraction partially recovered, and varnodes fraction exactly recovered all exceed 99%.

+In table XX-YY, we show the same data for varnodes grouped by metatype.
+We derive that ...
+Table ZZ shows us that, when debug information is available, metatype *FLOAT* is most accurately inferred with a 100% exact match rate.
+We see that metatypes *INT*, *POINTER*, *FLOAT*, and *STRUCT* all show exact match rates of greater than 98.8%.
+Similar to the analysis of stripped binaries, we see that metatype *ARRAY* is the most relatively missed with 14.3% of all arrays from the benchmarks not recovered.
+However, even the recovery of *ARRAY* varnodes yields an 84.5% exact match rate, a significant improvement over the recovery on the stripped benchmarks.

 ##### Decomposed Varnode Recovery